RaoulGrn/ticket-maestros/README.md

 This project is a web application built with React and Java Spring that allows users to search, filter, and buy concert tickets.

- Users can search for their desired concert tickets, apply filters to refine their search, and view the available options displayed in a card format.
+ Users can search for their desired concert tickets, add their concerts to a list of favorites, apply filters to refine their search, view the available options displayed in a card format and also buy one or multiple tickets.

  Once users have found the ticket they want to purchase, they can proceed to make the payment directly on the site.